willem-vanheemstrasystems/visual-studio-code-headstart/version-control/README.md

 	merge = refs/heads/master
 ```

+You can now switch back to Git in Visual Studio Code and perform git operations without using the command line.

 ##Git Icon

 The Git icon on the left will always indicate an overview of how many changes you currently have in your repository.
 Clicking it will show you the details of your current repository changes: unstaged, staged and unresolved conflicting merge changes.